Current members

 Professor

-Roberto graduated in Chemistry from the University of Padova.
-He then moved on to study for his PhD in structural biology at the University of Groningen followed by a postdoc in crystallographic methods development at the York Structural Biology Laboratory.
-Soon after he started his own lab at King's College London (KCL).
+I got my Degree in Chemistry from the University of Padova and then moved on to study for my PhD in structural biology at the University of Groningen.
+This was then followed by a postdoc in crystallographic methods development at the York Structural Biology Laboratory.
+In 2006 I started my own lab at King's College London (KCL) and since 2021 I am also Full Professor at the University of Padova.

 Stefano Pernigo